Academic Resources

 Provider Partners give students the most options for studying away.
 They give hands-on service from applications to the first day in country, then when returning to the USA.
 The Global Engagement Office works with the providers who give access to universities across the world for semester, year, or summer/January programs.

-International Exchange Partners
+International Exchange Partner

 Study Abroad Requirements

 Students must apply and be approved to study away through GEO to remain an active, enrolled Plymouth State University student.
-Students may participate in study abroad programs if they are in acceptable financial and judicial standing at Plymouth State University, and have earned a cumulative 2.50 (minimum) grade point average.
+Students may participate in study abroad programs if they are in acceptable financial and judicial standing at Plymouth State University, and have earned a cumulative 2.50 (minimum) grade point average at the time of application and before departure.
 Planning for study abroad generally should be started at least one year in advance.
-The Global Engagement Office is available to assist students who want to explore study abroad opportunities, evaluate specific program options, estimate costs, and to plan for their trip.
-The GEO staff also assists students with processing essential paperwork including applications, course registration forms, course transfer of credit forms, and pre-departure materials.
-Transfer Credit Request forms must be approved by the students’ academic programs and the Registrar’s Office prior to the student’s departure date.
+The team in the GEO is available to assist students who want to explore study abroad opportunities, evaluate specific program options, estimate costs, and to plan for their trip.
+The GEO team also assists students with processing essential paperwork including applications, course registration forms, course approval forms, and pre-departure materials.
+Initial Course Planning forms must be approved by the students’ academic programs and the Registrar’s Office prior to the student’s departure date.
+If the student needs to change a course(s), the student should submit a new Course Planning form to the Registrar's Office (psu-registrar@plymouth.edu) as soon as possible.
 Students should work closely with their academic advisors as they plan and implement their study away programs to maintain progress towards completion of their degrees.

 Lamson Library and Learning Commons